OttieOtter

 "I'm not taking any chances," he said.

-Early Sunday morning, concerned about the weather, I woke up at 2am and walked outside.
-It was cloudy, but calm and dry, so I went back to bed.
-At 4:15am we woke to the sound of distant thunder.
-We rested in bed listening and wondering if the storm was going to get closer and perhaps flood the low water crossing and delay our drive to West Texas.
-Knowing we would not be able to get back to sleep, we decided to pack up and head out.
-It was 5:15am.
+Early Sunday morning, paranoid about the weather, I woke up around two and walked outside.
+It was cloudy but calm and dry, so I returned to bed.
+At 4:15 a.m., we woke to the sound of distant thunder.
+We rested in bed, counting the seconds between the bolts of lightning and claps of thunder, wondering if the storm would move toward us and cause a flood at the low water crossing and delay our drive to West Texas.
+Since there was no way we were going back to sleep, we decided to pack up and get ahead of the storm.
+It was 5:15 a.m.
 We barely left our campsite before the heavy rain began.
-We drove three miles, past the low water crossing, back to Junction to wait out the storm and have breakfast at the 24-hour McDonalds (that didn't open until 6:00 am!)...
+We drove three miles, past the low water crossing, back to Junction to wait out the storm and have breakfast at the 24-hour McDonalds (that didn't open until six).

-At 6:30am, it was dark and the rain was coming down hard, but we weren't in a hurry to leave, so we relaxed, enjoyed our McMuffins and coffee, and caught up on the day's news while we waited for the sun to come up.
+At 6:30 a.m., it was dark.
+Rain was coming down hard, but we weren't in a hurry to leave, so we relaxed, enjoyed our McMuffins and coffee, and caught up on the day's news while we waited for sunrise.

-About 7am the skies lightened and we were off again, feeling good, and heading west on I-10 towards Sonora.
-We drove through periods of heavy rain for the first hour of our drive, but skies began to clear as we journeyed 300 miles farther west towards Fort Davis.
+At 7 a.m., the skies lightened, and we were off again, feeling good, and heading west on I-10 towards Sonora.
+We drove through periods of heavy rain for the first hour, but the skies began to clear as we journeyed 300 miles farther west toward Fort Davis.

 Junction Texas I-10West